SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

 2) from the Prefect dashboard configure concurrency on task with tag "enrich" set to 5 slots, see screenshot [prefect concurrency](prefect_concurrency.jpg)
 3) in VSCode, open a new terminal and launch:

-    ```uvicorn app.main:app --workers 5 --log-config log_config.yaml```
+    ```uvicorn app.main:app --workers 5 --log-config app/config_log.yaml```

  The idea is that the FastAPI will provide 5 parallel workers and Prefect will allocate max 5 slots of concurrency at the same time.
 The application will write to the app.log file.

  The FastAPI documentation will be available on http://127.0.0.1:8000/docs#

-4) Execute the POST operation on /enricher-api/v1/job passing the default parameters.
+4) Execute the POST operation on /enricher-api/v1/job passing the parameters.
 The prefect flow will be triggered and it can be monitored see for example the [prefect classify task](prefect_classify_task.jpg)

+### Executing classify task
+The classify task is divided in 3 steps:

+ 1) fetch the English description of the Standard to classify from the graph in the sparql endpoint, see query
+ 2) classify the descriptions accordingly to the Publications Office data themes, calling the classify API
+ 3) add the data themes to the graph

+### Executing synonyms task
+The classify task is divided in 3 steps:

+ 1) fetch:
+   - the English description of the Standard and
+   - the English labels of classes belonging to the Standard

+   from the graph in the sparql endpoint, see query
+ 2) find the best synonyms for a label, if it exists, calling the synonyms API
+ 3) add (update) the synonyms back to the graph, see query

+#### Synonyms API

+The synoynms API has 3 data sources to find synonyms: nltk (wordnet), altervista API and datamuse API.
+The end user can pass the below parameters:
+ - a term, the text to be searched for synonyms
+ - the data sources in which to search
+ - a context, a sentence to be used to give a context and reorder the results in decreasing order probability
+ - the maximum number of results

+The synonyms task provides then:
+ - a label as term
+ - the English description of the Standard as context
+ - the maximum value 1 to be returned

+To evaluate against the context, the synonyms API uses the sentence transformers model "all-MiniLM-L6-v2".

+The synonyms found for a term are stored in a cache so the synonyms api uses the cache to retrieve the synonyms first without call the API.
+The end user can get or delete the cache and look at the cache statistics from the respective API endpoints.

+### Executing translate task
+The classify task is divided in 5 steps:

+ 1) delete the translations from the graph in the sparql endpoint, see query
+ 2) find descriptions to translate, by looking at the language list finding those missing, see query
+ 3) make batches of a certain size, defined in the [config_prefect.yaml](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_prefect.yaml) : to configure the behaviour of the prefect flow and tasks
+ 4) translate batch, calling the translate API
+ 5) add translations to the graph, see query

 ## Debug